CorvusGameLab/CorvusGameLab-URPGrass-Shader/README.md

 4. Rightclick on the URP-CorvusGrassShader and create a new material.
 5. Assign the material to your Mesh (Make sure your mesh can be assigned two materials, otherwise the map will be invisible).
 6. Add the WindMap texture to its designated place.
-7. Assign the PlayerInteraction Script to your Player (Duh).
+7. Assign the ShaderInteractor Script to things that should interact with the shader (Duh).

 This shader is mainly based on Daniel Ilett's "Breath of the Wild" Grass Shader (https://www.youtube.com/watch?v=MeyW_aYE82s).